madpin/Meetscribe2/README.md

 - **📋 Newest-First Ordering:** All file lists are automatically sorted by last modified time (newest first) for better UX.
 - **🛡️ Safe Batch Processing:** Configurable soft and hard limits prevent accidental large batch runs with user confirmation prompts.
 - **📦 Standalone Application:** Packaged as a single, standalone binary file, so you can distribute it as a self-contained application that runs on its own without requiring users to install Python or any other dependencies.
+- **📅 Google Calendar Integration:** List past calendar events with attendees, descriptions, and attachment names directly from your terminal.

 ## 🏗️ Architecture Overview